-Welcome to the idea of using household chores as a way to exercise.
-Of course, this doesn’t mean that loading and unloading the dishwasher is going to replace a 5-mile jog.
-But there are chores that you can do (and should get done anyway) around the house and in the garden which will help boost your activity during the day.
+Household chores can be a great form of exercise.
+Combining the two is the perfect form of multi-tasking.
+Of course, this doesn’t mean loading and unloading the dishwasher is a substitute for a five-mile run.
+Still, there are chores you can do (and should do) around the house and in the garden to boost your activity during the day.

 Gardening – Working in the garden is probably one of the best activities you can do around the house.
-Both digging and weeding exercise the legs, while carrying around bags of dirt gives you some arm strength.
-Depending on how long you work, there’s also some heart benefits; and, let’s not forget the benefits of fresh air.
-So, breathe deep, aaaaand- get squatting!
+Both digging and weeding exercise the legs.
+Carrying bags of dirt tones and strengthens arms.
+Depending on how long you work, there’s also some heart benefits.
+And let’s not forget the benefits of fresh air.

 Cleaning the bathroom or kitchen – OK, it’s not the same as going to a fancy gym.
 Think of the elbow grease you use scrubbing the kitchen floor as a substitute for lifting weights.
 Maybe throw in a bear crawl as you move across the floor.

-Vacuuming the house – if you’re just slowly dragging then vacuum cleaner around then you’re missing a great opportunity.
+Vacuuming the house – If you’re just slowly dragging the vacuum cleaner around, then you’re missing a great opportunity.
 Add a few lunges and dance moves while getting the dust up.
-Or, if you’re willing to be a little silly, try standing on one leg!

-Remember: almost any household chore can be turned into a form of exercise.
-Just don’t practice your Zumba moves while you’re on the step ladder!
+Remember, almost any household chore can be a form of exercise.
+Just don’t practice any trick moves while you’re on the step ladder!

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association